 The Trail: It is the largest area in the center and is the route to all areas of Wild Jordan.
 The main bar is situated in the area offering a variety of cocktails, green drinks, and organic coffee with an assortment of teas.
 The Trail has an indoor/outdoor seating area, respectively seating 30 and 40 people.
 The outdoor seating area overlooks old Amman.
 The Trail is ideal for large lunches or dinners.

 The Family Café: The Family Room with a seating capacity of up to 50 people and offers a wonderful view of old Amman.
 It offers a healthy menu, set in outstanding surroundings with a fireplace, for a cozy and warm atmosphere during chilly nights and huge windows that are unlocked during fair weather.
 A children’s area is designated to engage children in activities that can help develop knowledge of Jordan’s reserves and the environment.
 A large communal table is ideal for big groups and families.

 The Hub: The Hub is a relaxed seating area with couches and space, which has a breathtaking view offering a multipurpose relaxed room for reading, working, or leisure.
 It offers the same wholesome menu and seats up to 30 people.
 The Hub presents a library with various titles related to Jordan’s reserves.
 No music is allowed in order to maintain a library atmosphere.

 Souq Al Shams Al Baladi:

-The Wild Jordan Center offers a seasonal menu which provides wholesome and hearty choices.
+The Wild Jordan Center offers a seasonal menu that provides wholesome and hearty choices.
 It has a wide variety of options to suit all tastes.
-The menu has an exceptional breakfast, seasonal salads, light sandwiches and wraps and main meals that were inspired by the local cuisine.
+The menu has an exceptional breakfast, seasonal salads, light sandwiches and wraps, and main meals that were inspired by the local cuisine.
 Delicious cocktails and smoothies are whipped up from seasonal fruits and vegetables.
-Reserve jams, honey, tea and herbs are aslo available.
+Reserve jams, honey, tea, and herbs are also available.